-Yes you can.
-Below are 6 tips from Lunette to make sure your contraceptive and period power duo work harmoniously together.
+Yes,, you can.
+Below are 6 tips from Lunette, a trusted Finnish period cup brand, to make sure your iud and period cup work harmoniously together.

 - It’s important you check the length of the string of your IUD.
 Also, that the device can move slightly.
 Be sure to check it regularly and ask your doctor if you’re unsure.

 - When using a menstrual cup, the string ideally sits above or inside of the cup.
 You can double check this after inserting your menstrual cup by running your finger around the edge and making sure you can’t feel the string.

 - Your menstrual cup forms a slight suction on the walls of the vagina (which is how it sits nice, snug, and leak-free!).
 Lunette menstrual cups are designed to be super smooth with a good softness so it shouldn’t pinch your IUD string.

 - If the string is too long you can also ask your doctor to shorten it a bit for you.

 - Another thing to be a little more careful of is how you remove your menstrual cup if you do have an IUD.
 Since the menstrual cup creates that little bit of suction, you don’t want to forcefully remove it and accidentally tug on the IUD string.
 Generally we advise no forceful movements around that area anyway.

 There isn’t scientific proof that tampons or menstrual cups could increase early IUD expulsion rates.
 It’s important to break the seal of the cup as you are removing it which removes the suction effect.
 Squeeze the base of the cup as you are pulling it out to break the seal.
 For more information on inserting and removing your menstrual cup read our article ‘How to use the period cup ’.